jpsglouzon/supernmotifs/README.md

      Specify the output options.
      (default: -p 0)
      '-p 0' to output the SS*SS dissimilarity matrix (matDissim_SSbySS.csv)
+     and some statistics (stat.csv)
-     '-p 1' to output the SS*super n-motifs matrix that is the super n-motif representation of SS (matSnmRep_SSbySnm.csv),
+     '-p 1' to output the SS*super n-motifs matrix that is the super n-motif representation of SS (matSnmRep_SSbySnm.csv)
      '-p 2' to output the SS*SS dissimilarity matrix (matDissim_SSbySS.csv),
      the SS*n-motifs dissimilarity matrix (matDissim_SSbynm.csv), the
      SS*supern-motifs matrix that is the super n-motif representation of SS (matSnmRep_SSbySnm.csv), the n-motifs*super n-motifs matrix that is the super n-motifs representation of n-motifs (matSnmRep_nmbySnm.csv),
-     '-p 3' to output the SS*SS dissimilarity matrix based on the n-motif representation (matDissimNmotifsBased_SSbySS.csv),
+     the singular values (singularValuesFull_supernmotifs.csv) and the matrix associating with each n-motifs its position in each SS (matnmPos.csv) '-p 3' to output the SS*SS dissimilarity matrix based on the n-motif representation (matDissimNmotifsBased_SSbySS.csv)
-     '-p 4' to output the SS*n-motifs matrix that is the n-motif representation of SS (matNmRep_SSbyNm.csv), or 5 to get all outputs with their full version including the singular values associated with the super n-motifs (singularValues_supernmotifs.csv)
+     '-p 4' to output the SS*n-motifs matrix that is the n-motif representation of SS (matNmRep_SSbyNm.csv)
-     '-p 5' to get all outputs with their full version including the singular values associated with the super n-motifs (singularValues_supernmotifs.csv) and  some statistics
+     '-p 5' to get all outputs including the full version of all the matrices
-     (raw nb. n-motifs, nb. n-motifs etc.) (stat.csv).